 Sage X3 is a powerful enterprise resource planning tool that enables your organization to track, monitor, and report on all the important business metrics you need.
 From supply chain management to warehouse management, sales and service, marketing and accounting, all groups within your company will benefit from using Sage X3.

 For a detailed look at how Sage X3 works, IWI Consulting Group presents a free virtual tour.
-Just visit our website and take the tour for details on Sage ERP X3.
+Just visit our website and take the tour for details on Sage X3.
 You can use this information to enhance your ROI and business case proposal, too.

 Create an ROI Analysis